rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

 If you feel that a policy is problematic, the correct place to propose a change is by creating an RFC or messaging the team at help@crates.io.

-We also have seen a lot of frustration that we are not listening to the concerns that are being raised on both official and unofficial Rust forums.
+We also have seen a lot of frustration that the crates.io team is not listening to the concerns that are being raised on both official and unofficial Rust forums.
 We agree that we should improve our communication with the community and intend to develop more processes for folks to communicate with us, as well as for the team to communicate to the general